iris-sast/iris/README.md

 ```
 Replace 12.1 with the CUDA version compatible with your GPU and drivers, if needed.

-#### Get the JDKs needed
+#### Step 3: Get the JDKs needed
 We have included CWE-Bench-Java as a submodule in IRIS in the data folder.
 We have also provided scripts to fetch and build Java projects to be used with IRIS.

 For building, we need Java distributions as well as Maven and Gradle for package management.
 In case you have a different system than Linux x64, please modify `data/cwe-bench-java/scripts/jdk_version.json`, `data/cwe-bench-java/scripts/mvn_version.json`, and `data/cwe-bench-java/scripts/gradle_version.json` to specify the corresponding JDK/MVN/Gradle files.
-In addition, please prepare 3 versions of JDK and put them under the java-env folder.
+For Mac in particular, please install the JDKs using the ```.dmg``` files and adjust the ```.json``` accordingly.
+In addition, please prepare 3 versions of JDK and put them under the ```java-env``` folder.
 Oracle requires an account to download the JDKs, and we are unable to provide an automated script.
 Download from the following URLs:

 JDK 7u80: https://www.oracle.com/java/technologies/javase/javase7-archive-downloads.html